Over 70 attendees took part over 4 days. There was opportunity for discussion and for seeing some of the issues where they matter.

 The workshop kicked off with an excursion to the Leeward side of the island by boat.

-We could see how many of the good places to live are also low lying and so could have hazardous flows (e.g. floods); those nearer the volcano could have pyroclastic flows.
-Richie provided some useful commentary.
+We could see how many of the good places to live are also low lying and so could be at risk from hazardous flows (e.g. floods); those nearer the volcano are at risk from pyroclastic flows.
+Prof. Richie Robertson provided some useful commentary.

 We were lucky enough to have some important attendees to share their wealth of experience and knowledge.

-(L-R Streva PI, Dr Jenni Barclay, Sir Vincent Beach from the St. Vincent Ministry of National Security; Mr Ronald Jackson, Executive Officer of the Caribbean Disaster Emergency Management Agency; Dr Joan Latchmann, Seismic Research Centre, University of West Indies)
+(L-R Streva PI, Prof Jenni Barclay from the University of East Anglia, Sir Vincent Beach from the St. Vincent Ministry of National Security; Mr Ronald Jackson, Executive Officer of the Caribbean Disaster Emergency Management Agency; Mr Howie Prince, then Director of the National Emergency Management Organisation of St Vincent and the Grenadines; Dr Joan Latchman, Seismic Research Centre, University of West Indies)

 Just as importantly, though we wanted to hear about individual experiences during eruptions that some remembered about